18 Queensland food festivals to add to your calendar now

-What: Relish has got that ‘chill out’ factor that a Pete Murray song brings to a Sunday afternoon.
+What: Relish has got the chill factor that a Jack Johnson song brings to a Sunday afternoon.
 Set along the Mary River, a great variety of food and wine stalls, combined with cooking demonstrations and entertainment, make for a foodie’s perfect escape.

 THE WINTER HARVEST FESTIVAL

 Where: Aratula, Scenic Rim

 What: This food festival offers the opportunity to escape the city for clean country air.
 Think mountain ranges, vineyards, art galleries and bush-walking tracks.
 The Winter Harvest Festival is the signature event of Eat Local Week and offers bush tucker experiences, wine tastings and more from this beautiful region.
 A day when all the food producers come together with a smorgasbord of tasting plates and wine, and if you need to work off your extra calories take on the tractor-pulling competition.